libesmtp/libESMTP/README.md

 LibESMTP is licensed under the GNU Lesser General Public License and the example programs are under the GNU General Public Licence.
-Please refer to COPYING.GPL and COPYING for full details.
+Please refer to LICENSE and COPYING.GPL for full details.